Palliyara Sreedharan

 Palliyara Sreedharan is a writer in India on Mathematics.
-With the volume and popularity of his books written in Malayalam, the regional language of Kerala, he has earned the name 'Mathemagician of Kerala'.
-He has written and published more than 150 books.This is a record in mathematics in Indian languages.He has co-authored books for the State Council for Educational Research and Training - SCERT, including textbooks, and for the National Council for Educational Research and Training - NCERT.
-He was the director of the Science Park headed by the Kannur District Panchayat.
+With the volume and popularity of his books written in Malayalam, the regional language of Kerala, he has earned the name 'Mathematician of Kerala'.
+He has written and published more than 150 books.
+This is a record in mathematics in Indian languages.
+He has co-authored books for the State Council for Educational Research and Training - SCERT, including textbooks, and for the National Council for Educational Research and Training - NCERT.
+He was the director of the Science Park, headed by the Kannur District Panchayat.
 He has been the Director of the Kerala State Institute of Children's Literature since 22 August 2016.
 He has received numerous awards, including the Government of Kerala Award for Outstanding Contribution to Children's Literature.

-He was born on 17 January 1950 in Kannur district of Kerala state.He completed his school education from Muttannoor L. P, School, Edayannur Govt.
+He was born on 17 January 1950 in the Kannur district of Kerala state.
+He completed his school education from Muttannoor L.P., School, Edayannur Govt.
 U.S. P. Mattannur Pazhassi Raja N. in School and Koodali High School.
-After graduating in Mathematics from Pazhazhi Raja N.S.S.
-College, Mattannoor, he secured B.Ed.
-Degree also Government Teachers Training College, Calicut.
-He has been teacher in Mathematics at Goernment High School, Koodali since 1972.
-Though his writing career started in 1999 his first book in Mathematics was published in 1978.
+After graduating in mathematics from Pazhazhi Raja N.S.S.
+College, Mattannoor, he secured a B.Ed.
+Degree from also Government Teachers Training College, Calicut.
+He has been a teacher in mathematics at Government High School, Koodali, since 1972.
+Though his writing career started in 1999, his first book in Mathematics was published in 1978.

-Writing Career
+Writing career

 Palliyara Sreedhran is engaged in the crucial work of nurturing a branch of mathematical literature in Malayalam.
-He is not just writing books on Mathematics, but trying to make Mathematics a fun subject for the general public, and school children.
-He has also authored books in various literary genres such as Short Story, Poetry, Drama, Biography and Technology many of which are regarded as reference texts in the concerned subject areas.
-It is notable fact that he is the most prolific author in mathematics in the regional language of Kerala, popularising his name even at the national level.
+He’s not only writing books on mathematics but also working to make the subject enjoyable and accessible for the general public and schoolchildren.
+He has also authored books in various literary genres such as Short Story, Poetry, Drama, Biography and Technology, many of which are regarded as reference texts in the concerned subject areas.
+It is a notable fact that he is the most prolific author in mathematics in the regional language of Kerala, popularising his name even at the national level.